-The southern magnolia is widely admired for its beautiful evergreen foliage, with glossy, deep-green, evergreen leaves and fascinating brown ‘fur’ on the underside.
+The Southern Magnolia is widely admired for its beautiful evergreen foliage, with glossy, deep-green evergreen leaves and fascinating brown ‘fur’ on the underside.
 But these beautiful trees can grow very large, and become too big for the average garden.
 Then along came the Kay Parris Southern Magnolia.
 This wonderful tree grows no more than 25 feet tall, small enough to fit into anything but the tiniest garden.
-Not only that, it has large, creamy-white flowers – much larger than some other small-growing southern magnolias.
+Not only that, it has large, creamy-white flowers – much larger than some other small-growing Southern Magnolias.
 It blooms continuously from June to September – four months of gorgeous, scented blossoms that will thrill you with their beauty.

-The original southern magnolia, which can grow 60 feet tall and be 20 to 30 feet across, is too large for many gardens, while the Kay Parris Southern Magnolia is much smaller and compact, growing to between 12 and 25 feet tall and only 8 to 12 feet across.
+The original Southern Magnolia, which can grow 60 feet tall and be 20 to 30 feet across, is too large for many gardens, while the Kay Parris Southern Magnolia is much smaller and compact, growing to between 12 and 25 feet tall and only 8 to 12 feet across.
 It can be grown as a large, multi-stem shrub, or with a little pruning while young it can easily be turned into a tree with a sturdy central trunk.
 It retains its dense form for life, making it a great tree for a screen, as it doesn’t open out as it matures, remaining upright and magnificent.

 The Kay Parris Southern Magnolia can be used as a specimen tree in a smaller garden.
 It can be planted as a beautiful background to other shrubs and flowering plants.
 It also makes a beautiful privacy screen or planted in rows it becomes a majestic way to line your driveway.
 It even makes a great tree for a large planter or pot, where it will grow happily for years without outgrowing the pot.

-The southern magnolia, Magnolia grandiflora, grows wild throughout the woods of North Carolina all the way to Florida, and westward to Texas.
+The Southern Magnolia (Magnolia grandiflora) grows wild throughout the woods of North Carolina all the way to Florida, and westward to Texas.
 These magnificent trees have been associated with plantations and the southern way of life, conjuring up lazy evenings and warm nights, filled with the rich perfume of this tree.
-However for gardeners further north this beauty was not available, as the original trees were not very hardy.
-As well they grow very large in time – too large for most gardens, especially the smaller gardens found today.
+However, for gardeners further north this beauty was not available, as the original trees were not very hardy.
+As well, they grow very large in time – too large for most gardens, especially the smaller gardens found today.
 So there was a need for smaller and hardier trees.

 A whole zone hardier than other small varieties, the Kay Parris Southern Magnolia will grow even in temperatures as cold as minus 10 Fahrenheit, placing it comfortably in zone 6.
 So if you live in a cooler region and never thought you could grow the Southern Magnolia, the news is that you can – with the Kay Parris Southern Magnolia.